kubernetes-sigs/cloud-provider-equinix-metal/README.md

 Loadbalancing is enabled as follows.

 1. If the environment variable `METAL_LB` is set, read that.
 Else...
-1. If the config file has a key named `metalLB`, read that.
+1. If the config file has a key named `loadbalancer`, read that.
 Else...
 1. Load balancing is disabled.

 The value of the loadbalancing configuration is `<type>:///<detail>` where: